MSIA/2021-msia423-Ho-Sara-project/README.md

 docker run -p 5000:5000 --name test wikinews app.py
 ```

 The new image defines the entry point command as `python3`.
 Building the image this way will require initializing the database prior to building the image so that it is copied over, rather than created when the container is run.
-Therefore, please **do the step [Create the database with a single song](#create-the-database-with-a-single-song) above before building the image**.
+Therefore, please **create the database above before building the image**.

 # Testing